Diptych of The Mother of God Eleousa with a quotation from Proverbes

 Celui qui mange ma chair et boit mon sang demeure en moi et moi en lui...
 Celui qui mange ce pain vivra éternellement.
 (Jn 6, 56 et 59) Reference: D127ADiptych of The Last Supper...

-Left pannel : Icon of the Nativity - Right pannel : a quotation from St Thomas Aquinas Reference: D2CDiptych of Nativity a...
+Left pannel : Icon of the Crucifix of Saint Damian - Right pannel : a quotation from the Imitation of Christ Reference: D47DDiptych of The Crucifixion...